Inside Prince Harry's Relationship With William's Children

 Harry gushed about George after he became an uncle for the first time

-The world rejoiced when Prince William and then-Duchess Catherine welcomed their first child, Prince George.
+The world rejoiced when Prince William and Princess Catherine welcomed their first child, Prince George.
 At an event for his charity, Sentebale, Prince Harry was quoted joking about childcare fees and little George's tears — but the prince also alluded to what role he would play in his nephew's life.

 "When I saw him [Prince George] he was crying as all babies do, but it's fantastic to have a new member of the family," Harry said (via Hello!).
 "I hope my brother knows how expensive my babysitting charges will be," he joked.
-Adding to his role as uncle, Harry said: "To make sure he has a good upbringing, to keep him out of harm's way and make sure he has fun.
+Adding to his role as uncle, Harry said, "To make sure he has a good upbringing, to keep him out of harm's way and make sure he has fun.
 The rest of it I leave up to the parents."

 Further reflecting on George's birth in his book, "Spare," Harry commented on his excitement to pass on his own passions to the little prince, noting how excited he was that William and Catherine's family was beginning to grow.
 "I couldn't wait to teach him about rugby and Rorke's Drift, flying and corridor cricket — and maybe give him a few pointers about how to survive life in the fishbowl," he wrote poignantly (via Marie Claire).